biomedicalGenomicsCNAG/ShinyImageVoteR/README.md

 # B1MG Voting App

-Voting application that allows users to vote on different B1MG variants Users get presented a randomly picked image of a B1MG variant and can vote for it.
+Voting application that allows users to vote on different B1MG variants.
+Users get presented a randomly picked image of a B1MG variant and can vote for it.

 [![Convert-Pheno-UI](docs/ui.gif)](docs/ui.gif)